Gulaal (film)

-Gulaal (gulal, Crimson) is a 2009 Indian Hindi-language socio-political drama film directed by Anurag Kashyap, starring Raj Singh Chaudhary, Kay Kay Menon, Abhimanyu Singh, Deepak Dobriyal, Ayesha Mohan, Jesse Randhawa, Piyush Mishra and Aditya Srivastava.
+Gulaal (gulal, Crimson) is a 2009 Indian Hindi-language political drama film written and directed by Anurag Kashyap, starring Raj Singh Chaudhary, Kay Kay Menon, Abhimanyu Singh, Deepak Dobriyal, Ayesha Mohan, Jesse Randhawa, Piyush Mishra and Aditya Srivastava.
 It explores themes such as pursuit of power, quest for legitimacy, perceived injustices and hypocrisy of the powerful.
 The film is set in present-day Rajasthan, a state in northwestern India.
 The plot is provided by student politics of a university and a fictitious secessionist movement consisting of former Rajput leaders who have become present-day elite.
 Gulaal was initially stalled due to financial concerns but was later released with support from Zee Limelight.

 Plot

 In the fictional town of Rajpur, Dilip (Raj Singh Chaudhary), a law student who is a Rajput from Bikaner, secures housing in an old, run-down British-era pub.
 There, Dilip meets Rananjay Singh "Ransa" (Abhimanyu Singh), a prince who despises the ideologies of his father and the aristocracy.
 Ransa's fiery and fearless personality makes an impression on the mild-mannered Dilip.

 Dilip visits the university hostel where he is ragged by a gang of university thugs, led by Jadwal (Pankaj Jha).
 They strip him and lock him in a room with Anuja (Jesse Randhawa), a young lecturer in the same university.
 Dilip and Anuja are released naked.
 Dilip's brother advises him to let it go, but Ransa disagrees and encourages Dilip to seek revenge.
 Initially reluctant, Dilip gives in and goes with Ransa to attack Jadwal, but the tables are turned and Dilip and Ransa are beaten, ragged, and thrown out of the hostel.
 Ransa meets Dukey Banna (Kay Kay Menon), a local leader who is gathering support for the Rajputana separatist movement, who promises protection from Jadwal.
 When Ransa and Dilip find themselves outnumbered by Jadwal's gang, Dukey intervenes and rescues them.
 Dukey convinces Ransa to contest the General Secretary elections at the university, where his opponent is Kiran, his (out-of-wedlock) half-sister.

 Ransa is kidnapped by Kiran's brother Karan (Aditya Srivastava), who asks him to withdraw from the elections.
 When Ransa refuses and mocks him, Karan kills him.
 Dukey forces Dilip to take Ransa's place in the election, and bribes the electoral panel to rig the count in Dilip's favour.
 Dilip wins the election to become the general secretary.
 Kiran then seduces Dilip and convinces him to allow her to become the cultural secretary.
 Dukey starts using university funds for the Rajputana movement, which Dilip ostensibly controls.
 When Dilip discovers the funds being siphoned out, he confronts Dukey, who tells Dilip about the separatist movement.
 Dilip tries to reason with Dukey but realizes that he holds no leverage in the situation.